kyleterry/tenyks/README.md

 `payload` - The actual payload you should care about.
 It's the message the user intended us to see. (e.g. Hello, world!)

-## Parameters needed when sending tenyks a message via Redis:
+## Defaults needed sending to Tenyks

 ```python
 {